redbadger/crux/docs/src/rfcs/per-operation-types.md

 - A log line or a crash report carrying a bare id says which effect and which request it belonged to.

-The layout stays an implementation detail.
-Shells read ids through the generated `EffectKind` enum and `RequestId` decoder, which are emitted from the same effect metadata the bridge builds ids from, and resolve with the id exactly as it arrived.
+The layout is internal to the bridge.
+Nothing is generated for a shell to take an id apart; it resolves with the id exactly as it arrived.
 The effect index is eight bits, so `#[effect]` rejects an enum with more than 256 variants.

 The `Output` types the bridge deserializes into become specific to the operation.
 A response that does not parse as the expected `Output` is reported